 Wildlife Management Emphasis

-Environmental science-wildlife management courses include biology, chemistry, microbiology, physiology, cell and molecular biology, medical microbiology, immunology, hematology and biochemistry.
+Environmental science-wildlife management courses include ecology, animal and plant-related courses, physical sciences such as GIS and Soils, and biogeography.
 Students often get out into the field to hone skills in field biology and ecology.

 Laboratory components of Environmental Science courses provide students with hands-on skills, training, and experiences.
 Labs are typically quite experiential, allowing students to gain experience with tools, techniques, and procedures needed by successful professionals.

 If you'd like to work to preserve, improve and repair our environment, Northern's environmental science-bioremediation degree is for you.